Collinwood Mansion

-Collinwood Mansion is a fictional house featured in the Gothic horror soap opera Dark Shadows (1966–1971).
-Built in 1795 by Joshua Collins, Collinwood has been home to the Collins family and other sometimes unwelcome supernatural visitors since its inception.
+Collinwood Mansion is a fictional house featured in the Gothic horror soap opera Dark Shadows (June 1966– April 1971), built in 1795 by Joshua Collins (Louis Edmonds).
+Collinwood has been home to the Collins family and sometimes unwelcome supernatural visitors since its inception.

 The house is located near the town of Collinsport, Maine, overlooking the Atlantic Ocean.
-Almost every resident of the town is too scared to even drive by the house due to rumours and legends.
-The house has more than 40 rooms, most of which are closed off due to lack of inhabitants and financial reasons, and more than a few secret passageways, including a room that is a gateway to a parallel timeline, a stairway through time, and one room that appears to be a playroom to some and nothing more than a linen closet to others.
-Most of the household activity is centered in the drawing room and foyer, and sometimes the kitchen, dining room, and study.
-Collinwood is notorious for causing unrest and frustration among both residents and visitors, likely due to its ominous atmosphere and mysterious past.
+Due to frightening rumors and legends, almost every resident of the town is afraid to drive by the house.

+The house has more than 40 rooms, most of which are closed off due to the lack of inhabitants and financial reasons.
+It features numerous secret passageways, including one leading to a parallel timeline, a time-traveling stairway, and a room perceived as a playroom by some and a linen closet by others.
+Most of the household activity revolves around the drawing room and foyer, and occasionally extends to the kitchen, dining room, and study.

+Collinwood is notorious for causing unrest and frustration among both the residents and visitors, likely due to its ominous atmosphere and mysterious past.
 Despite its unsettling reputation, the allure of the grand estate continues to draw intrigue and curiosity from those brave enough to explore its halls.
-It has been the scene of much death, random violence, and other misfortune.
-In many episodes of the series, most local characters find it easier to just avoid it and the Collins family altogether.
+It has been the scene of deaths, random acts of violence, and other misfortunes.